STARTING A BUSINESS IN COLUMBIA COUNTY & WASHINGTON STATE IN 10 SIMPLE STEPS . . .

 - Port of Columbia – Located in Dayton, Washington, the Port is the lead economic development organization of Columbia County.
 In addition to managing their own assets (Rock Hill Industrial Park, Blue Mountain Station Food & Beverage Park, Lyons Ferry Marina and the Columbia Walla Walla Railroad), the Port manages a contract with the Washington State Department of Commerce for business support countywide.
 The Port employs a full-time Economic Development Coordinator who offers business assistance and resources.

 - Dayton Chamber of Commerce – The Chamber is a membership-based organization which strives to create a more prosperous business environment.
 The Chamber sponsors, on their own or in conjunction with the Port of Columbia, many business related workshops and special events.
-There are numerous membership benefits which can be found here.

 - SCORE – SCORE is a nonprofit association dedicated to helping small businesses get off the ground, grow and achieve their goals through education and mentorship.
 Their work is supported by the U.S. Small Business Administration (SBA), and relies on over 10,000 volunteers nationally to deliver their services at no charge.
 They can provide assistance in person, via email or by video.
 They offer free business tools online and inexpensive or free workshop and webinars.
 Mid-Columbia Tri-Cities SCORE is the closest chapter.